wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-log-viewer.rst

 .. image:: images/driver-station-log-viewer/graphdisplay.png
    :alt: The different parts of the graph screen and some of the basic signals.

-The Graph Display contains the following information:
+In the default view, the Graph Display contains the following information:

 1. Graphs of Trip Time in ms (green line) and Lost Packets per second (displayed as blue vertical bars).
 In these example images Trip Time is a flat green line at the bottom of the graph and there are no lost packets
 2. Graph of Battery voltage displayed as a yellow line.